 It is not a requirement to have objective evidence in order to prove peripheral neuropathy is disabling.
 Our firm has worked closely with our client’s treating physicians, family members and past coworkers to document the complaints of the disabling restrictions and limitations.

-Our Disability Lawyer Understand Peripheral Neuropathy?
+Our Disability Lawyers Understand Peripheral Neuropathy

 Peripheral neuropathy is caused by nerve damage to the peripheral nervous system.
 Physicians believe that there are several underlying and contributing factors to peripheral neuropathy, which include: